microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/03-start-VM-on-connect-solution.md

 ### Assign custom role:

-- Make sure you are still working in the subscription where you AVD virtual machines are stored.
+- Make sure you are still working in the resource group where you AVD virtual machines are stored.
 - Navigate again to Access Control (IAM) on the left side menu and click on Add on the top left and then Add Role Assignment (compare image below)

 ![Assign Custom Role](../Images/03-startvmonconnect-rbac-assignment-0.png)